 Study of the many humanities themes from the standpoint of global interconnections.
 Global Humanities 101 takes an interdisciplinary humanities approach to a number of themes.
 Specifically, it encourages students to consider a number of topics related to global issues using historical, literary, linguistic, and philosophical lenses.
 The course encourages students to recognize their responsibilities to society–locally, nationally, and globally–and to consider their academic and personal goals.
 Students will also consider current issues of global importance.
-This is a new offering starting in Fall 2015 on the Germantown Campus.
+This is a new offering starting in Fall 2015 on the Germantown Campus and in Spring 2016 on the Rockville and Takoma Park/Silver Spring campuses.
 Assessment levels: EN 101/101A, RD 120.
 3 credits Read more about this course in the Curriculum Section.

 HIND129: Elementary Hindi I and Elementary Hindi II